-Options Series Grant Date Expiry Date Grant Date Fair Value Vesting Date Issued 17 November 2022 exercisable @ \$0.085 17/11/2022 31/08/2026 \$0.0361 17/11/2022 Issued 12 November 2021 exercisable @\$ 0.11 12/11/2021 31/8/2025 \$0.05 12/11/2021 Issued 1 December 2020 exercisable @ \$0.075 1/12/2020 30/11/2023 \$0.1033 1/12/2020
+Options Series Grant Date Expiry Date Grant Date Fair Value Vesting Date Issued 17 November 2022 exercisable @ \$0.085 17/11/2022 31/08/2026 \$0.0361 17/11/2022 Issued 1 December 2020 exercisable @ \$0.075 1/12/2020 30/11/2023 \$0.1033 1/12/2020

-There were 9,000,000 (2022: 9,000,000) options issued to Key Management Personnel during the year.
+There were nil (2023: 9,000,000) options issued to Key Management Personnel during the year.
 Refer to Note 19 of the financial statements for the valuation assumptions.

 The Board reviews the remuneration packages of all key management personnel on an annual basis.
 The maximum remuneration of non-executive Directors is to be determined by Shareholders in general meeting in accordance with the Constitution, the Corporations Act and the ASX Listing Rules, as applicable.
 At present the maximum aggregate remuneration of non-executive Directors is \$400,000 per annum.
 The apportionment of non-executive Director Remuneration within that maximum will be made by the Board having regard to the inputs and value to the Company of the respective contributions by each non-executive Director.
 Remuneration is not linked to specific service or performance criteria.
-Directors' fees were substantially reduced during the previous year as a result of COVID-19 and they were revised during the current year.